The Cathedral of Silence

 “No. I’ve seen it since Margard.
 I simply never chose to say it aloud.”

 Also competent.
-The movement creates tension, the beats add information rather than merely labeling emotion, the physicality supports without overwhelming.
-This is professional prose fiction—physical behavior integrated with speech, each informing the other.
+The movement creates tension, the beats add information rather than merely labelling emotion, the physicality supports.
+This is prose fiction—physical behavior integrated with speech, each informing the other.
 Most published work lives in this register.

-“My new master provides his own tools, Lord Captain,” Calix replied, his voice a level stone cast into turbulent waters.
+“My new master provides his own tools, Lord Captain,” Calix replied.

-The words seemed to suction all sound from the cavernous room.
-The slow, rhythmic clicking of Saren’s boots ceased.
-He went utterly still, his head tilting fractionally, like a predator that has just caught an unexpected, dangerous scent on the wind.
+The rhythmic cadenza of clicking bronze heels ceased.
+Saren went utterly still, his head tilting fractionally, like a predator that has just caught an unexpected, dangerous scent on the wind.

-“Your... master,” Saren repeated, the words a low, dangerous purr.
+“Your... master,” Saren repeated, the words a low purr.

-He reached out, his movement a slow, meandering approach.
+He reached out, his movement a meander rather than an advance.
 His gloved fingers, splayed, did not touch Calix’s face, but instead went to the high collar of his new uniform coat.
-He adjusted it—a proprietary gesture disguised as paternal care.
+He adjusted it—a paternal gesture that instead felt proprietary.

-For a long, suspended moment, the predatory focus in his eyes wavered.
-The carefully constructed mask seemed to fracture—not into anger, but into something older.
-The sharp gaze softened, becoming distant, lost.
+For a long moment, the focus in his eyes wavered.
+The performance seemed to pause—not into anger, but into something older.
+The gaze, ordinarily sharp, softened, becoming distant.
+Lost.
 It was the look of a boy adrift in a cold and empty void.

 “The storm you hold back must be immense.”